RiftTeam/tic-80-bundler/README.md

-# tic-80-bundler
+# TIC-80-bundler

-A Go program to bundle required files into one looong source file
+A Go program to bundle required files into one looong source file.

-This is to take of `require`d files that are loaded at run-time.
-This bundler pulls the contents of those files into functions and calls them at run-time instead.
+This is to ensure `require`d files work.
+Lua pulls these in as it runs.
+This bundler wraps the contents of those files into functions and calls those at run-time instead.

 Necessary to pull the many individual RiFT libs into one file for submitting to a competition, or putting online on TIC80.com.